EYBlockchain/starlight/README.md

 ## Run

-`zappify -i ./path/to/MyZappableContract.zol`
+`zappify -i ./path/to/MyZolidityContract.zol`

-... converts a zappable Solidity contract into a zApp.
+... converts a Zolidity contract into a zApp.
 By default, the zApp is output to a `./zapps/` folder.

 ### CLI options